 Download the private bus permit application process

-The cost of the annual bus permits for 2021-2022 is £480.00.
-This can either be paid in full or via the following installments, both available on Parentpay:
+The cost of the annual bus permits for 2022-2023 is £499.00.
+This can either be paid in full or via the following installments, both available on Parentpay; or by Direct Debit through Bottomline.

 Once the first monthly payment is received, the College will make the student's private bus permit and e-mail the student's college e-mail when it is ready for collection.
 Students must show this to the driver at all times.
 We do have a few weeks at the beginning of term whilst students get familiar with buses that we call ‘the settling down’ period when students may forget their permit, however, spot inspections will take place after one week of term starting and students must show their bus permit at all times to the driver.